ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 First, the aggregator checks if the report pertains to a batch that has already been collected.
-This is the case if the aggregator is the leader and has completed a collect request for a batch interval containing the report nonce's timestamp (see {{collect-flow}}), or if the aggregator is a helper and has completed an aggregate-share request for a batch interval containing the timestamp (see {{aggregate-share-request}}).
-It also checks if the report has been aggregated.
-This is the case if the report was used in a previous aggregate request (see {{aggregate-init-request}} and {{aggregate-request}}).
+This is the case if the aggregator is the leader and has completed a collect request for a batch containing the report (see
+{{collect-flow}}), or if the aggregator is a helper and has completed an aggregate-share request for a batch containing the report (see
+{{aggregate-share-request}}).
+It also checks if the report has been observed.
+This is the case if the report was used in a previous aggregate request (see
+{{aggregate-init-request}} and {{aggregate-request}}).

-* If the report has been collected, then the aggregator fails with error `batch-collected`.
-This prevents additional reports from being aggregated after the batch has been collected.
+* If the report has not yet been observed but is contained by a batch that has been collected, then the aggregator fails with error `batch-collected`.
+This prevents additional reports from being aggregated after its batch has already been collected.

-* If the report has been aggregated but not collected, then it fails with error `report-replayed`.
+* If the report has been observed but has not been collected, then it fails with error `report-replayed`.
 This prevents a report from being used more than once in a batch.

 Note that detecting whether a report has been replayed (i.e., it has been aggregated but not yet collected) requires each aggregator to store the set of